Bob Chesney: Nico Iamaleava is 'as electric as any QB right now in college football'

 Nonetheless, Iamaleava and his teammates didn’t allow themselves to become discouraged.
 Instead, they fought back, winning three of their next four games.

 UCLA finished the season with a 3-9 record and hired Bob Chesney to be its new head coach.
-Chesney was James Madison‘s HC for two year and led the Dukes to the College Football Playoff last season.
+Chesney was James Madison‘s headman for two years and led the Dukes to the College Football Playoff last season.
 In a conversation with Jim Rome on Friday, Chesney raved about Iamaleava.

 “He’s great.
 I think our rapport grows every single day,” Chesney said.
 “He’s just a leader.
 And I look back a lot of times on what these guys just went through over the years.
 So, Nico did not show up here until pretty much halfway through the summer, maybe more than that.
 He got started, and within the first three weeks of the season, the offensive coordinator was gone, the head coach was gone, his quarterback coach was gone.
 All those people were gone.